mrjvs/circlhackweek/README.md

 A Discord bot for circl (a game-bot similar to Hacknet, concept by [@taydev](https://github.com/taydev/circl)) in [Node.js](https://nodejs.org/en/).
 This is our entry into the Discord Community Hack Week competition.

 ## Collaboration
 We've made everything in vscode live share.
-Every commit from mrjvs is actually from all of us.
+Every commit from @mrjvs is actually from all of us.
 We don't like merge conflicts so the live share thing was the best option.

 Check out the official [Discord Hackweek server](https://discord.gg/hackweek) to find out more about the competition.